wultra/powerauth-mobile-sdk/docs/Migration-from-1.1-to-1.2.md

 ### Known bugs

 The biometric support on Android platform is kind of mess right now (August 2019).
-We have discovered following problems during the testing our SDK:
+We have discovered following problems during the testing of SDK:

 - Android 9.0 version of `BiometricPrompt` contains a very nasty bug that delays the error callback to the application, when error is detected immediately.
 For example, if the biometric sensor is locked down (due to too many failed attempts), then this situation is reported after 2 seconds long delay.
 Unfortunately, no biometric system UI is displayed during this time period, so we recommend you to guarantee, that user cannot interact with the screen, during this period.
 For more details, [check our implementation](../proj-android/PowerAuthLibrary/src/main/java/io/getlime/security/powerauth/biometry/impl/BiometricAuthenticator.java#L298).